sam-thetutor/ArticleLab/JunoArticle.md

 </div>
 ```

-The code above displays information about a sigle blog like the title, decription and link to the main article

-### blogPosts.json file
+### `blogPosts.json` file

-create a new file `blogPosts.json` file in the components folder and paste the code below
+In the components folder, create a new file and name it `blogPosts.json`.
+Paste the code below

 ```json
 [
     {